 Age of Campers:

-1. The facilitator should announce the groups and give them each a folder that contains a document with the following instructions: (the document has variations so that you can give each group a slightly different task)
+1. The facilitator should announce the groups and give them each a folder that contains a document with instructions (the document has variations so that you can give each group a slightly different task).

 2. The facilitator should explain that the groups have XX amount of time to create a program for a cabin/large group of 8/12/16 year old campers.
 The program should impart the following information about Israel using 7 of the 10 listed ingredients below.
 Once time is up, the groups will present their programs to a 'cabinet' of division heads who will vote on which program is the most engaging and creative while also including the following information.

 - The kibbutz (Hebrew word for “communal settlement”) is a unique rural community; a society dedicated to mutual aid and social justice; a socioeconomic system based on the principle of joint ownership of property, equality, and cooperation of production, consumption, and education; the fulfillment of the idea “from each according to his ability, to each according to his needs”; a home for those who have chosen it.

 - The first kibbutzim (plural of “kibbutz”) were founded some 40 years before the establishment of the State of Israel (1948).